InfiniTimeOrg/InfiniTime/doc/SimpleWeatherService.md

 ## Introduction

-The Simple Weather Service provide a simple and straightforward API to specify the current weather and the forecast for the next 5 days.
-It effectively replaces the original Weather Service (from InfiniTime 1.8) since InfiniTime 1.14
+The Simple Weather Service provides a simple and straightforward API to specify the current weather and the forecast for the next 5 days.
+It effectively replaces the original Weather Service (from InfiniTime 1.8) since InfiniTime 1.14.

 ## Service